 Black night in Soho

 The Soho district is also celebrating Halloween.
-Fun starts at 5.15pm and there are photocalls, zombie dances and games until 8.30pm.
+Fun starts at 6pm and there are photocalls, trick and treat around local businesses, face painting and a fancy dress competition until 9pm.
 Join the fun on Calle Tomás Heredia.

 Portside trick or treat

 Kids and family fun at Muelle Uno.
-A variety of activities will take place including games, a fancy dress fashion show, tons (and tons) of sweets and lots of surprises.
+A variety of activities will take place including a photocall, witches concert, tons (and tons) of sweets and lots of surprises.
 Trick or treat around shops on the port.
 Suitable for all the family.

 Halloween is just one of the events in Malaga.
 To stay up-to-date with what’s going on in the city sign up for our free fortnightly newsletter.
 Be the first to know – read it in your inbox every other Friday!